minvws/nl-covid19-coronacheck-website/_questions/en/4-4-mijn-digid-inlog-werkt-niet-wat-moet-ik-doen.md

 - Restart your phone and try again;
 - Try logging in to DigiD from another device.

 Is it still not possible to log in?
-Please contact the DigiD helpdesk on {{ site.data.translations.phone-digid-helpdesk[page.lang] }} (reachable on working days from 8 a.m. to 10 p.m. and during weekends, between 12 p.m. and 10 p.m.).
+Please contact the DigiD helpdesk on {{ site.data.links.phone-digid-helpdesk[page.lang] }} (reachable on working days from 8 a.m. to 10 p.m. and during weekends, between 12 p.m. and 10 p.m.).